P.S. 384

 We are fortunate to live in times where reaching out to your child’s school can be done quickly and efficiently, and in a variety of ways.
 Teachers and team members value your input and like to hear from you.
 Please remember that each teacher’s priority is teaching.
 Our goals are always to keep our students safe, strengthen the relationships between P.S.
 384 and our families, and provide our students with the least number of interruptions during their instructional time.

 Also, certain methods are more appropriate than others regarding certain topics, questions, levels of sensitivity and confidentiality, etc. Please understand that there can also be a delay in response while additional information is begin gathered.
 Here are some guidelines on how best to use different forms of communication.
+Your child’s teacher is usually your best bet when you have a specific concern as they spend most of the day with your child and knows him/her best.
+When in doubt, you can always call the Main Office—we are here to help!

 Email and Class Dojo Messages: